Muslim conquest of Persia: First invasion (633)

-After entering Mesopotamia, he dispatched messages to every governor and deputy who ruled the provinces.
-The messages said; “In the Name of God, the Most Compassionate and Merciful.
-Khalid ibn Walid sends this message to the satraps of Persia.
-Peace will be upon him who follows the guidance.
-All praise and thanks be to God who disperses your power and thwarted your deceitful plots.
-On the one hand, he who performs our prayers facing the direction of our Qiblah to face the sacred Mosque in Mekkah and eats our slaughtered animals is a Muslim.
-He has the same rights and duties that we have.
-On the other hand, if you do not want to embrace Islam, then as soon as you receive this message, send over the jizya and I give you my word that I will respect and honor this covenant.
-But if you do not agree to either choice, then, by God, I will send to you people who crave death as much as you crave life.”
-Khalid did not receive any responses and continued with his tactical plans.

-Khalid won decisive victories in four consecutive battles: the Battle of Chains, fought in April; the Battle of River, fought in the third week of April; the Battle of Walaja the following month (where he successfully used a double envelopment manoeuvre), and the Battle of Ullais, fought in mid-May.
+Khalid went on to win decisive victories in four consecutive battles: the Battle of Chains, fought in April; the Battle of River, fought in the third week of April; the Battle of Walaja the following month (where he successfully used a double envelopment manoeuvre), and the Battle of Ullais, fought in mid-May.
 The Persian court, already disturbed by internal problems, was thrown into chaos.
-In the last week of May, the important city of Hira fell to the Muslims.
+In the last week of May, the important city of Al-Hirah fell to the Muslims.
 After resting his armies, in June, Khalid laid siege to the city of al-Anbar, which surrendered in July.
 Khalid then moved south, and conquered the city of Ayn al-Tamr in the last week of July.
 At this point, most of what is now Iraq was under Islamic control.